tungpatrick/ellognea-ptung-mental-health/milestone2_writeup.md

 - Grouping: Every category of the variables on the X-axis (age, gender, benefits) has a cluster of columns

 Our interactive plots allow the users to answer their own questions by playing with them.
-Additiontally, the hovering effect enables the app to display more information such as the number of responses.
+Additionally, the hovering effect enables the app to display more information such as the number of responses.

 ![](img/Personal.png)
 ![](img/Professional.png)